LokiProxy overview

 Proxy plans, limits, locations and prices change often.
 Always confirm the current offer on the provider website before purchasing.

-LokiProxy should be reviewed as a residential-focused provider candidate.
-The page should help users decide whether to compare it for residential proxy access, session options and location coverage, while keeping the review separate from mobile, ISP and datacenter category pages.
+LokiProxy is reviewed as a residential-focused provider candidate.
+This page helps users decide whether to compare it for residential proxy access, session options and location coverage, while keeping the review separate from mobile, ISP and datacenter category pages.

 The strongest use of this review is not to declare LokiProxy the best option for every buyer.
 It is to help users check product fit, pricing logic, support expectations and nearby alternatives before clicking through to the provider.